ChonnyStar/data-science-bootcamp9/README.md

-# data science boothcamp Batch 9
+# data science Bootcamp Batch 9

-I'm learning data science boothcamp.
+I'm learning data science boot camp.
 There are 10 sprints in the program

 ## First part of the program